 Prices are a key outcome of markets.
 Prices vary across hours, days and years for multiple reasons.
 Price is an indicator of the level of competition in a market although individual prices are not always easy to interpret.
 In a competitive market, prices are directly related to the marginal cost to serve load in each market interval.
-The pattern of prices within days and across months and years illustrates how prices are directly related to supply and demand conditions and thus also illustrates the potential significance of the impact of the price elasticity of demand on prices.
-Energy market results in 2018 generally reflected supply-demand fundamentals, although the behavior of some participants both routinely and during high demand periods represents economic withholding.
+The pattern of prices within days and across 72 The MMU reviews PJMs application of the TPS test and brings issues to the attention of PJM.

+months and years illustrates how prices are directly related to supply and demand conditions and thus also illustrates the potential significance of the impact of the price elasticity of demand on prices.
+Energy market results in the first three months of 2019 generally reflected supply-demand fundamentals, although the behavior of some participants both routinely and during high demand periods represents economic withholding.
 Economic withholding is the ability to increase markups substantially in tight market conditions.
 There are additional issues in the energy market including the uncertainties about the pricing and availability of natural gas, the way that generation owners incorporate natural gas costs in offers, and the lack of adequate incentives for unit owners to take all necessary actions to acquire fuel and operate rather than economically withhold or physically withhold.